 First of all, we need to get into the specifics.
-What exactly is Adderall?
-And how can Adderall cause hair loss?
-And lastly, if it makes you loose your hair, what can you do to grow it back again?
+What exactly is Adderall and how can Adderall cause hair loss?
+And lastly, if it makes you lose your hair, what can you do to grow it back again?

 What is Adderall?

 Adderall is an amphetamine, a central nervous system stimulant used to treat disorders such as Attention Deficit Hyperactivity Disorder (ADHD).
 Some popularly used and prescribed amphetamines in the U.S. contain dextroamphetamine.
 Adderall is a combination of amphetamine and dextroamphetamine, making it a widely prescribed pharmaceutical in the treatment of ADHD and narcolepsy.

 Does Adderall cause hair loss?
 If so, how?

 Amphetamines are in general well-tolerated by the human body but may come with some side effects.
 With prolonged use and addiction, the side effects are much greater, including hair thinning and hair loss.
 The hair loss is typically spread across the scalp and not just concentrated in one particular area.

 There are many potential side effects of Adderall but here are some of them that can be connected to hair loss: